meshery/meshery/docs/pages/guides/tutorials/Hello-Kubernetes-with-Dapr.md

 title: Hello Kubernetes with Dapr
 abstract: |
   Dive into this step-by-step tutorial on deploying Dapr in Kubernetes using Meshery Playground.
 Learn to deploy a Python app for generating messages and a Node app for consuming and persisting them, all orchestrated with Dapr for enhanced application integration.
-permalink: guides/tutorials/Hello-Kubernetes-with-Dapr
+permalink: guides/tutorials/hello-kubernetes-with-dapr
 redirect_from: guides/tutorials/Hello-Kubernetes-with-Dapr
-type: guide
+type: guides
-category: tutorial
+category: tutorials
 language: en
+list: include
 ---

 ### Introduction :